 STEP FIVE: Caulk and Paint

 Once all of your trim is installed, you’re ready for the final step.
-Caulk all of the nail holes and anywhere two pieces of wood meet each other.
-You’ll want to caulk the beadboard seams, the seams between the trim and the beadboard, etc. Basically, anywhere you can see a small gap between wood, add a bead of caulk and smooth it out with your finger.
-This process is tedious and messy, but oh so worth it.
+Wood fill all of the nail holes and seams on the top of the bench, and caulk the seams all along the front and sides.
+You’ll want to caulk the beadboard seams, the seams between the trim and the beadboard, etc. You can see a full tutorial for how to use caulk right here – it can be a messy process, but it’s so worth it.

 Once the caulk dries for about 30 minutes to an hour, you can paint!
 I used a combination of an angled paintbrush and a small foam roller to paint both the bench and beadboard.
 We used Behr’s Polar White for the bench and the walls – I think it’s the perfect creamy white that isn’t too stark white.